xcp-ng/xcp-ng-org/docs/installation/hardware.md

 Check the "XCP-ng X.Y alternate driver" column, which provides packages names and versions for every available alternate driver.

-## 🎁 Additional kernel modules
+## 🎁 Additional kernel modules {#additional-kernel-modules}

-Additional kernel modules are a lot like [alternate drivers](#-alternate-drivers) (most of the above section applies to them) except that they don't replace an existing driver from the system.
+Additional kernel modules are a lot like [alternate drivers](#alternate-drivers) (most of the above section applies to them) except that they don't replace an existing driver from the system.
 They add a new one that didn't exist at all.

 Their list is maintained at [https://github.com/xcp-ng/xcp/wiki/Drivers](https://github.com/xcp-ng/xcp/wiki/Drivers), in a table named "Other kernel modules available in XCP-ng X.Y".

-## 🚒 Alternate kernel
+## 🚒 Alternate kernel {#alternate-kernel}

 We provide an "alternate Linux kernel" on XCP-ng 8.0 and above, named `kernel-alt`.
 It is kernel 4.19, as the main kernel, but with all updates from the Linux 4.19 branch applied.
 By construction, it should thus be stable.
 However it **receives less testing** so we cannot fully guarantee against regressions (any detected regression we'd work on a fix quickly, of course).
 We also backport security fixes from the main kernel to the alternate kernel when needed.